 ISPP will enrol students whose educational needs can be met by the school.
 Depending on the grade level, students requiring additional support for developing their English skills may be placed into an English as an Additional Language (EAL) programme.
 Students will exit the EAL program once they demonstrate grade-level proficiency in the four skill areas: listening, speaking, reading and writing.

 It is essential that we understand the needs of each of our students and how we can support them.
 To do this we need to fully understand any special needs and/or learning difficulties.
-Failure to fully disclose special education needs or learning support history may result in termination of enrolment.
+Failure to fully disclose special education needs or learning support history may result in termination of enrollment.
 If your child is admitted but is found to require support beyond our capabilities, they may be asked to withdraw.

 Students who have emotional or social needs may also receive support or may be referred to an outside agency depending on the individual’s need.
 Please note that therapeutic services are limited in Cambodia.

-It is helpful for the files to be named with the full name (child or parent) and subject (e.g.; Jane Smith – Writing Sample; John Smith – Passport; Jenny Smith – Photo).
+It is helpful for the files to be named with the full name (child or parent) and subject (e.g. Jane Smith – Writing Sample; John Smith – Passport; Jenny Smith – Photo)

 Upon review of your child’s completed application, we may also request the following: